-Christina El Moussa, Gary Anderson, And Flip Or Flop Divorce
+Christina El Moussa, Gary Anderson, And ‘Flip Or Flop’ Divorce

 Christina El Moussa and Gary Anderson have been a hot-button topic among celebrity news enthusiasts in recent weeks.
 There is a widely held belief among many Flip or Flop fans that Gary Anderson is what broke up the marriage of former Flip or Flop couple Tarek and Christina El Moussa.
 Gary Anderson worked with both Tarek and Christina El Moussa, and was reported to be a source of strength for Christina as her marriage to Tarek was crumbling.

 According to a recent report by In Touch Weekly, Tarek El Moussa suspected that his then-wife Christina was seeing someone else.
-In response to this, Tarek hired a Private Investigator in 2016 to follow his wife, with the hope of learning the identity of the mystery man/confirming his suspicions.
+In response to this, Tarek hired a private investigator in 2016 to follow his wife, with the hope of learning the identity of the mystery man/confirming his suspicions.

 “When he and Christina were on the rocks, he confessed to the production crew that he suspected she was dating someone, so he hired a private investigator to follow her.
 He wanted to know where she was going and what she was doing,” the insider explained to In Touch Weekly.

-The insider went on to add that Tarek suspected that the new man his wife was seeing was Gary Anderson, and, when it was revealed that the mystery man was, in fact, Gary Anderson, that revelation stung Tarek on account of how close to the El Moussa’s Gary Anderson was — even re-doing the couple’s pool last year prior to Tarek and Christina El Moussa’s break-up.
+The insider went on to add that Tarek suspected that the new man his wife was seeing was Gary Anderson, and, when it was revealed that the mystery man was, in fact, Gary Anderson, that revelation stung Tarek on account of how close to the El Moussas Gary Anderson was — even re-doing the couple’s pool last year prior to Tarek and Christina El Moussa’s breakup.

-The internet in recent weeks has been ripe with users wanting to get to the bottom of what went on behind closed doors between the El Moussa’s that eventually led to Tarek El Moussa filing for divorce last month.
-Trending search terms related to the couple have included things like: “Flip or Flop divorce reason,” “Tarek and Christina El Moussa,” and “Christina El Moussa, Gary Anderson.”
+The internet in recent weeks has been rife with users wanting to get to the bottom of what went on behind closed doors between the El Moussas that eventually led to Tarek El Moussa filing for divorce last month.
+Trending search terms related to the couple have included things like “Flip or Flop divorce reason,” “Tarek and Christina El Moussa,” and “Christina El Moussa, Gary Anderson.”

 Considerable buzz was generated recently when Christina El Moussa and Gary Anderson stepped out publicly together for the first time, following Christina’s split from Tarek.
 Added to this, Tarek was recently spotted out and about with what many fans deemed a Christina look-alike.
 Predictably, this led to speculation that Tarek is clearly not as moved on from Christina as she is from him, and the fact that this mystery woman with Tarek bared a striking resemblance to his ex-wife was not lost on anyone.